 Roll and Fill

-- Roll out the dough as thin as possible using a rolling pin or pasta machine (setting 4 on a KitchenAid, see notes).
+- Roll out the dough as thin as possible using a rolling pin or pasta machine (setting 4 on a KitchenAid, see notes).While youâre working, keep any dough youâre not handling wrapped in plastic wrap or inside a Ziplock bag to prevent it from drying out.

 - Cut into rectangles or circles, fill with mozzarella cheese, and fold over.400 g mozzarella cheese